OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-evenactions-12.png)

 This function will be used to convert the photo taken in your mobile phone as a *BLOB* object type to a *FILE* type.
 This js function will convert the blob/image to base64 string (data) and it'll create an URL to use in the **Image** component that you put in the mobile UI at the begining of the workshop.
-If you try to put the blob directly in the *Image* component you won't have anything as a blob type is an incompatible object type for that component.
+If you try to put the blob directly in the *Image* component you won't have anything as blob type is an incompatible object type for that component.

 Now you have to copy and paste the next javascript code in the *JavaScript* editor.